mgdotdev/slots_factory/README.md

 AttributeError: instance is immutable.
 ```

-`@dataslots` also provides an `order` keyword argument as either a boolean on an iterable.
+`@dataslots` also provides an `order` keyword argument as either a boolean or an iterable.
 If passed as a boolean, items are iterated over in whatever manner Python decides to sort the attribute names.
 Order can be made explicit by passing an iterable of attribute names for yielding.

 ```python
     def test_order_true(self):